zkFold/zkfold-cardano/e2e-test/asterizm/README.md

 1. Cardano is UTxO-based.
    - In account (EVM) chains you "update storage".
    - In Cardano you "spend UTxOs and create new ones".
-So the `init` step requires `--tx-oref` because minting the thread token and establishing singleton state uses a specific UTxO as input/entropy.

 2. "Policy ID" is like "token contract id".
-   Our *Registry* stores policy IDs of approved relayers.
+   The minting policies of approved relayers are embedded at compile time in the client's minting policy.
 So, on Cardano, "which relayers are trusted?" is expressed as "which minting policies are trusted to mint certification tokens".

 3. The destination does not "call a contract" in the same way as in EVM chains.
    The  "receive" step will likely be a transaction that: